4eshanb/Naive-Bayes-Classifier/README.md

 The classification program is used on the development data and testing data using both of the classifiers.

 Confusion Matrices and accuracies are in all-results.txt

+This was for an assignment in CSE 143 at UCSC with Professor Dilek Hakkani-Tür.